Gebogan Festival 2025 at Ulun Danu Beratan: Dates, Location, Tickets, and Tips

 History and Philosophy of Balinese Gebogan

-Philosophically, the word "gebogan" means “quantity” or “combination,” reflecting the unification of various elements into one offering.
-Its cone shape symbolizes the sacred mountain and the procreative power of Lord Shiva.
-The vibrant colors of the fruits and flowers used signify Bali’s natural abundance and the meaning of unity in diversity.
-In its execution, Balinese women carry this tall gebogan on their heads in long processions, symbolizing collective gratitude and the prosperity of agricultural yields.
+Philosophically, the word “gebogan” itself can be interpreted as “amount” or “combination,” which reflects the blending of various elements into one complete offering.
+Its tall cone shape symbolizes the sacred mountain and the creative power of Lord Shiva.
+The vibrant colors of the fruits and flowers used reflect the natural richness of Bali and carry the meaning of togetherness in diversity.
+In ceremonial processions, Balinese women carry this tall gebogan on their heads—a meaningful sight, symbolizing shared gratitude and hope for abundant harvests.

 Dates and Location of Gebogan Festival 2025 Schedule